- Basic Usage

 There’s an alternative manual method to resume transfer, which can be used with FTP protocol.

-If you attempt to transfer a file already in the target directory and the target file is smaller then the source file, the overwrite confirmation dialog displays a Resume button or an Append button (when appending is supported).
+If you attempt to transfer a file already in the target directory and the target file is smaller then the source file, the overwrite confirmation dialog displays a Resume command or an Append command (when appending is supported), in the drop-down menu of the No button.
 After you click Append, WinSCP opens another prompt that lets you append source file or resume your transfer.

 If you resume the transfer, WinSCP will skip a part of the source file equal to the target file’s size.
 The program will only transfer the remainder.